-Once I got my retirement papers, I couldn’t wait to step on some grass anywhere on any post.
-At times going a bit out of my way, I deliberately found the first patch of grass I saw.
-I walked on it over and over and over again like a crazy person.
-I guess people looking at me from the windows of their buildings must have thought I had lost my mind, but I didn’t care.
-I even went so far as to think of actually laying down on the grass and rolling around on it as a playful puppy would do, but I thought that would draw too much negative attention to my strange, rebellious action.
+Once I got my retirement papers, I couldn’t wait to trample on grass anywhere, anytime on any post.
+Often even going a bit out of my way, I deliberately found the first patch of grass I saw, and I walked on it over and over and over again like a crazy person.
+I guess the people whom I noticed looking at me must have thought I had lost my mind, but I didn’t care.
+At times, I was so close to just laying down on the grass and rolling around on it as a playful puppy would do.
+But I thought that frolicking on the grass would draw too much negative attention to my strange, rebellious action.

-Today, I was at Ramstein Air Base with the intention of visiting the post exchange.
-After parking my car, did I use the fancy brick sidewalk that leads shoppers from the parking lot to the post exchange entrance door?
+One day, I was at Ramstein Air Base with the intention of visiting the post exchange.
+After parking my car, I first noticed the fancy brick pathway that leads shoppers from the parking lot to the post exchange entrance door.
+Did I use it?
 Oh, HELL NO!
-On my own special mission like a muthafucking ex-noncommissioned officer, I felt emboldened to thumb my nose at that old Army rule.
-I walked over to that big field of neatly trimmed grass next to the brick pathway and took in a deep breath before I defiled it.
-I felt so damn empowered to brazenly cut across that grassy area to get to the front door of the post exchange.
+On my very own “special mission” like a muthafucking ex-noncommissioned officer, I felt bold enough to break that old Army rule deliberately.
+I headed over to the area of neatly trimmed grass next to the brick pathway and took in a deep breath before I defiled it.
+I felt audacious as I trampled across that grassy area to get to the front door of the post exchange.
 As an Army Retiree, I remember being a straight-laced, by the book noncommissioned officer, but defiance now runs amok within me.

-Yes, it has been years since I retired, but when the opportunity arises, I still feel the need to challenge authority in this way.
-Defiance runs amok within me.
-Fortunately, there are no idiots around to yell obscenities at me to tell me to get my ass off some patch of grass!
+Yes, it has been years since I retired, but when the opportunity arises, I still feel the need to challenge authority about this one stupid rule in a weird, wicked way.
+Fortunately, there are no idiots around to yell at me to get my ass off some patch of grass!
 Yeah, the Army had conditioned me long enough!
 Not sure if I will ever get this ‘grass turf thing’ out of my system.
-Over time, I have thought that I might need some type of therapy for this because there is no medication for stupidity.
-Maybe I might even need to have a session with Dr. Phil.
+Over time, I have thought that I might need some therapy for this because there is no medication for stupidity.
+Maybe I might even need to book a session with Dr. Phil.